-Russia: Germany looks like investor heaven relative to Russia.
+- Russia: Germany looks like investor heaven relative to Russia.
 In Russia, shares can be declared void by the board at any time, majority share owners cannot force an issue onto the corporate agenda, and even physical threats against pesky shareholders are not unheard of.
-(And do not look to courts and police for protection: Judicial and political corruption in Russia is legendary.)

-China: There is no real rule of law in China-it's the Wild West.
+(And do not look to courts and police for protection: Judicial and political corruption in Russia is legendary.) - China: There is no real rule of law in China-it's the Wild West.
 In May 2011, Yahoo lost about \$2 billion of its value when it became clear that its joint venture with Alibaba.com is not protected from the whim of its main owner, Jack Ma.
 He simply transferred a subsidiary of Alibaba.com-the equivalent of the Chinese Paypal-from company ownership to his personal ownership.
-(If you recall the Microsoft-Yahoo takeover struggle from Section App.23.C, you may find there is no honor among thieves!
+(If you recall the Microsoft-Yahoo takeover struggle from Section 25.F, you may find there is no honor among thieves!
 Of course, it is always the Yahoo shareholders that suffer the consequences the most.)

-Legal protection as a corporate governance mechanism carries a real danger.
-Still, in this case, it may be needed.
 This situation is perplexing to me as an economist.
 Most economists' perspective (or call it our gut instinct) is usually that much of what the government touches comes out for the worse.
 Private contracting usually tends to do better.
 Yet it seems that the legal structure in the United States is our most effective mechanism for corporate governance.
 All in all, I deem it appropriate for the government to take a (more) active role in corporate affairs, despite the drawbacks and risks that government intervention carries.
 You may disagree.